magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 Host
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _iax-nat:

+NAT
+"""

-We not write the description to this field.
+We did not write the description to this field.